-There will be several case studies in which you will be required to apply the principles covered in class to analyze real life situations.
-Teams will be asked to present their findings in class and case work will count towards the course grade.
-The cases should be completed in teams of 4 or 5 students.
-For some cases, you will hand in a group report and/or make a formal in-class presentation; for others, you will be asked to analyze certain points and submit answers to online quizzes.
-In general, solutions will not be handed out, but we will discuss the cases in class.
+The course has a substantial case element.
+The cases are designed to help you apply the principles covered in class to analyze real life situations.
+For some of the cases, you will hand in a group report and/or make a formal in-class presentation; for others, you will be asked to analyze certain aspects of the case and submit answers to online quizzes ahead of the class in which we discuss the case.
+In general, solutions will not be handed out, but we will discuss each case in class.
+Case teams need to have 4 or 5 members (no fewer, no more).

-Sessions for which a written assignment is due are clearly marked in the Assignments section on NYU Classes.
+Sessions for which a written deliverable or online quiz is due are clearly marked in the Assignments section on NYU Classes.

-It is your responsibility to keep track of the deadlines for online deliverables.
+It is your responsibility to keep track of the deadlines for all deliverables.
 Please note that online deliverables must be completed before class (unless otherwise noted); NYU Classes links to online deliverables will disappear when the class in question has begun, and credit cannot be given retroactively.
+So: submit on time or lose the points!
 You are strongly advised to "print screen" before submitting any online deliverables, so that you have a paper record of your answers (for future reference, not least the exam), and in case NYU Classes crashes before your submission is recorded.